hynek/argon2-cffi/docs/installation.rst

 .. code-block:: bash

-  pip install -U cffi pip setuptools
+  python -m pip install -U cffi pip setuptools

 Overall this should be the safest bet because ``argon2_cffi`` has been specifically tested against the vendored version.